-- 1. What information do you think a dog breeder should provide when applying for breeder registration or renewal?
+- 1. What information do you think a dog breeder should provide when applying for breeder registration or renewal? - ☑ The number of dogs being kept on the premises - A description of the premises where the dogs are being kept - A description of the facilities - \boxtimes The breed of dogs - Whether a person has been convicted of an offence under the Dog Act, Cat Act, Animal Welfare Act or a dog or cat local law.

+Certification that they comply and will continue to comply with animal breeding, housing and husbandry standards

+\boxtimes Other - please specify:

+Development Approval for the activity, that the breeder belongs to an approved and or accredited Dog Breeders association.

-- A description of the premises where the dogs are being kept - □ A description of the facilities considering a dog breeder application or renewal? □ The number of dogs being kept on the premises □ The breed of dogs □ Convictions under the Dog Act, Cat Act, Animal Welfare Act, or a dog or cat local law Other - please specify: Neighbouring Landowner consent The Dog Act allows a dog registration officer from the local government, with the consent of the owner or occupier, to enter and inspect premises to ascertain whether a dog will be effectively confined on the premises.
-It is a condition of dog registration that a dog must be effectively confined to the premises in which it is kept. that a dog must be effectively commed to the premises in which it is kept.
-3. Should local governments have the power to enter and inspect premises of a dog breeder, or premises that are subject to a dog breeder application or renewal? ⊠ Yes □ No ☐ Unsure 4.
-In what situations should a local government be able to enter and inspect premises of a dog breeder of that are subject to a dog breeder application or renewal? ⋈ Where the dog breeder owns more than a certain number of dogs, or owns a kennel establishment.
-If yes, how many?
-Any number which exceeds the existing Dog Act threshold. □ No □ No □ Unsure □ Officiale
+- 2. What do you think local governments should take into account when considering a dog breeder application or renewal? - ☑ The number of dogs being kept on the premises - \boxtimes The breed of dogs

+Convictions under the Dog Act, Cat Act, Animal Welfare Act, or a dog or cat local law

+□ Other - please specify:

+The Dog Act allows a dog registration officer from the local government, with the consent of the owner or occupier, to enter and inspect premises to ascertain whether a dog will be effectively confined on the premises.
+It is a condition of dog registration that a dog must be effectively confined to the premises in which it is kept.

-- ☐ Whether a person has been convicted of an offence under the Dog Act, Cat Act, Animal Welfare Act or a dog or cat local law. - □ Certification that they comply and will continue to comply with animal breeding, housing and husbandry standards - ☑ Other please specify: Neighbouring landowner consent.
+- 3. Should local governments have the power to enter and inspect premises of a dog breeder, or premises that are subject to a dog breeder application or renewal?

+-  Yes

+- 🗆 No

+- □ Unsure

+- 4. In what situations should a local government be able to enter and inspect premises of a dog breeder of that are subject to a dog breeder application or renewal?

+\boxtimes Where the dog breeder owns more than a certain number of dogs, or owns a kennel establishment If yes, how many?

+- □ No - □ Unsure